QwertyL0L/QwertyL0L/README.md

 # What Inspired me to Code

-[This repo by careerender125](https://github.com/careerender125/discord-troll-bot) is where my coding journey started.
+[This repo by careerender125](https://github.com/careerender125/discord-troll-bot) is how i taught myself how to code and also how i would eventually modify his code to make [Wextra](https://github.com/QwertyL0L/Wextra).

 # Contact Info

-• Discord: Wextra#0001 or wextraaa (with no tag)
+• Discord: wextraaa (with no tag)